-Every Company Limited by Guarantee must appoint at least one director who is ordinarily resident in Myanmar.
-"Ordinarily resident" means a person who is a permanent resident of the Union of Myanmar under an applicable law or is resident in the Union of Myanmar for at least 183 days in each 12 months' period commencing from (i) in case of an existing company or a body corporate registered under a repealed law, the date of commencement of this law, or (ii) in case of any company or body corporate registered under the Myanmar Companies Law (2017), the date of registration of the company or body corporate13.
+Every Company Limited by Guarantee must appoint at least one director, who must be a natural person.
+While all directors may be foreign, at least one (1) director must be an ordinary resident in Myanmar.
+"Ordinarily resident" means a person who is a permanent resident of the Union of Myanmar under an applicable law or is resident in the Union of Myanmar for at least 183 days in each 12 months' period commencing from (i) in case of an existing company or a body corporate registered under a repealed law, the date of commencement of this law, or (ii) in case of any company or body corporate registered under the Myanmar Companies Law (2017), the date of registration of the company or body corporate.